univention/univention-corporate-server/doc/manual/appendix/variables.rst

    Controls if UCS prevents users with the same username as existing groups.
 To deactivate the check for uniqueness, set the value to ``false``.
 For more information see :numref:`users-management-table-general-tab`.

+.. envvar:: directory/manager/web/modules/computers/computer/wizard/disabled

+   To disable the simplified wizard for computer management, set this variable to ``true``.
+For more information, see :ref:`computers-hostaccounts`.

 .. envvar:: directory/manager/web/modules/groups/group/checks/circular_dependency